 Although the third party is sent acknowledgment of the receipt of his observations, the EPO does not specifically inform him of any further action it takes in response to them.
 However, the outcome of the evaluation by the competent Division will briefly be indicated in the respective office action from the EPO (e.g. in a communication or in the intention to grant) and will thus be visible to the public.

 The observations are communicated to the applicant or proprietor without delay and he may comment on them.
 If they call into question the patentability of the invention in whole or in part, they must be taken into account in any proceedings pending before a department of the EPO until such proceedings have been terminated, i.e. they must be admitted to the proceedings.
 If the observations relate to alleged prior art available other than from a document, e.g. from use, this should be taken into account only if the alleged facts either are not disputed by the applicant or proprietor or are established beyond reasonable doubt.
-Observations by third parties received after the conclusion of proceedings will not be taken into account and will simply be added to the file.
+Observations by third parties received after the conclusion of proceedings will not be taken into account and will simply be added to the non-public part of the file.